 The dreaded bikini season…

-And when I say dreaded, I speaking from a “what society tells us” point of view, NOT a “what I believe in my wise mind” point of view.
+And when I say dreaded, I’m speaking from a “what society tells us” point of view, NOT a “what I believe in my wise mind” point of view.

 Because let’s be real- bathing suit season comes with pool days, beach trips, lake life, hose water (one of my favs!), swimming, lemonade, ice cream, fireflies, stars, and the sweet smell of fresh cut grass.
 It’s fun!

-But, I’ll be the first admit that the thought of getting in a bathing suit this year has been problematic for me.
-My body in recovery is a very different size then when I suffered with my eating disorder.
+But, I’ll be the first to admit that the thought of getting in a bathing suit this year has been problematic for me.
+My body in recovery is very different than when I suffered from my eating disorder.

-I’m going to rewind to one of my unrealistic, arrogant, and ignorant rules I had for myself when I was deep in my disorder.
+I’m going to rewind to one of the unrealistic, arrogant, and ignorant rules I had for myself when I was deep in my disorder.

 Rule: I will always look flawless in a bikini.
 I won’t be the “normal woman” who has to cover up her body because it is covered in cellulite, fat rolls, and stretch marks.

 I bet you had one of three reactions to the rule stated above…